-Why Where a Cow Lived Determines What Medicine Its Bones Carry
+What a Cow Consumes Determines What Its Bones Carry

-There is a question we hear often from participants in our Foundational Program: is all broth the same?
-The answer, we have learned over five years of research, is no. Broth is not broth.
-The medicine that comes from an animal's bones is a direct reflection of what that animal ate over its lifetime.
+There is a question we hear often from participants in our Mineral Priming Program: is all broth the same?
+The answer, we have learned over five years of research, is no. The medicine that comes from an animal's bones is a direct reflection of what that animal ate over its lifetime.
 And what an animal eats depends entirely on where it lived.

 A cow that spent its life in the grasslands of Laikipia, browsing on acacia and wild grasses, carries a different medicine than a cow that grazed on the shrublands of Turkana, eating plants built for dry conditions.
 A goat that climbed the hills of Meru, eating leaves and bark from trees that grow nowhere else, produces broth with a different mineral makeup than a cow that wandered the Rift Valley, drinking from alkaline springs and eating plants that thrive in volcanic soil.